 Modular home additions are continuing to grow in popularity across the country.
 These additions are made off-site, brought to your existing home, “attached” (for lack of better terminology) and made a permanent part of the house.
 If your Arlington, Fairfax or Montgomery County home could use modular home additions, or just an addition, check into Carbide Construction.

-Modular home additions have been around since the early 1900s, their appearances beginning in Sears catalogues of the day, when they were known as “house kits”.
+Modular home additions have been around since the early 1900s, their appearances beginning in Sears catalogs of the day, when they were known as “house kits”.
 We are long past the day of these being thought of in the “mobile” sense, for one reason being they are stationary, but mainly because they are of high quality, are very customizable and the technology that creates them is cutting edge.

 A lot of the growing popularity in modular home additions involves making small houses bigger houses.
 A one floor rancher having a modular second floor added to the home is a good case in point.